This Lemon and Elderflower Macarons recipe is very easy and you will be so happy with the result.

 During our Facebook Live, she demonstrated how to use our Natural Flavoured Icing Sugars to make these delicious macarons.

-You can also catch up our Facebook Live here.
+You can also catch up on our Facebook Live here.

 In addition, you can also try making this recipe using our amazing range of Natural Flavoured Icing Sugars!
 Try to combine them too.